 - Make a ball of each piece.

-- Smear 1.5 tbsp. stuffing in the middle and seal the flattened dough from outer side to the inner core.
+- Smear 1.5 tablespoon stuffing in the middle and seal the flattened dough from the outer side to the inner core.

-- Now apply little oil on a dough ball and flatten it a bit.
+- Now, apply a little oil to a dough ball and flatten it a bit.

 - Roll out the ball into a disk.

 - Careful while rolling the dough.
-The stuffing should not come out from the edges.
+The stuffing should not come out of the edges.

 - Now heat a tawa/ pan.